JinSong99/Dual-core_code/README.md

+# Symmetry breaking bifurcations and excitations of solitons in linearly coupled NLS equations with PT-symmetric potentials

-# Description
+## Description
-This code is used to address symmetry breaking bifurcations using modified squared-operator iteration method in the ground-state and dipole-mode solitons of the system of one-dimensional linearly coupled nonlinear Schrodinger equations, modeling the propagation of light in a dual-core planar waveguide with the Kerr nonlinearity and two different types of PT - symmetric potential.
+This code is used to address symmetry breaking bifurcations using modified squared-operator iteration method in the ground-state and dipole-mode solitons of the system of one-dimensional linearly coupled nonlinear Schrodinger equations, modeling the propagation of light in a dual-core planar waveguide with the Kerr nonlinearity and two different types of PT-symmetric potential.

 # Abstract:
 We address symmetry breaking bifurcations (SBBs) in the ground-state (GS) and dipole-mode (DM) solitons of the system of one-dimensional linearly coupled nonlinear Schrodinger (NLS) equations, modeling the propagation of light in a dual-core planar waveguide with the Kerr nonlinearity and two different types of PT - symmetric potential (localized and delocalized).
 The PT -symmetric potential is employed to obtained different types of solutions.
 A supercritical pitchfork bifurcation occurs in families of symmetric solutions of both the GS and DM types, i.e., spatially even and odd ones.
 A novel feature of the system is interplay between breakings of the PT and inter-core symmetries.
 Stability of symmetric GS and DM modes and their asymmetric counterparts, produced by SBBs of both types, is explored by means of the linear-stability analysis and direct simulations.
 It is found that the instability of PT -symmetric solutions takes place prior to the inter-core symmetry breaking.
 Surprisingly, stable inter-core-symmetric GS solutions may remain stable while the PT symmetry is broken.
 Fully asymmetric GS and DM solitons are only partially stable.
 In addition to the systems with the PT -symmetric potentials, we construct symmetric and asymmetric GS solitons under the action of a pure imaginary localized potential, for which the SBB is subcritical.
 These results exhibit that stable solitons can still be found in dissipative systems.
 Finally, excitations of symmetric and asymmetric GS solitons are investigated by making the potential’s parameters or the system’s coupling constant functions of the propagation distance, showing that GS solitons can be converted from an asymmetric shape onto a symmetric one under certain conditions.
 These results may pave the way for the study of linear and nonlinear phenomena in a dual-core planar waveguide with PT -symmetric potential and the related physical experimental designs.